-Over the years we've found that a number of our readers and community members were interested in topics other than what's happening on their favorite daytime soaps.
-Therefore, Soap Opera Network is happy to present the first edition of our weekly Daytime Talk/Morning TV Listings.
+Over the years we've found that a number of our readers and community members are interested in topics other than what's happening on their favorite daytime soaps.
+Therefore, Soap Opera Network is happy to present you with our first edition of our weekly Daytime Talk/Morning TV Listings.
 Here you'll find out who will be appearing on some of your favorite talk shows and morning news programs.
 Listings for "CBS This Morning" and "The Talk" were not available at press time.

 “Television has seen many stars, but there will only be one Larry Hagman.
 Larry was a larger-than-life personality, both on-screen and off -- a master showman and brilliant actor who brought to life a character that transcended the medium and truly captivated a nation.
 Today, we mourn the loss of a friend, but remember a man who brought true greatness to his craft and a television character in J.R.
 Ewing that will never be forgotten.”